 In 2000, the Foundation received an indication of intention to give of \$1,000,000, which was deemed to be a conditional promise to give.
-The remaining conditional promise and indication to give of \$15,909 has not been recognized in the financial statements at December 31, 2020, based upon the uncertainty of when and how much will be received.
+The conditional amount to be received was reduced by the amount of contributions made by the donor prior to the donor's death.
+Total contributions received since the initial intention exceeded \$1,000,000 during the year ended December 31, 2021.
+As a result, there is no longer a conditional amount to be received as of December 31, 2021.